playup/diff_matcher/README.md

 #### Prefixes

-The items shown in a difference are prefixed as follows:
+A difference string is similar in appereance to the `.inspect` of plain ruby objects, however the matched elements it contains are prefixed in the following way:

     missing       => "- "
     additional    => "+ "